Career & Employment Center

 - Make sure you have a 30-second elevator speech ready

 One way to build your network, meet professionals in the field and find out about particular occupations is to conduct informational interviews.
 These are short, 20-30 minute, conversations with people working in the field that you can tap for valuable information.
 You can learn about the realities of a job and what you can expect.
 You can affirm that your dream job is just what you thought it might be – or nothing at all as you expected.
-The point is to make contact and then to keep that relationship going.
-Job and internship offers often result from informational interviews even though getting offers is not their purpose.
-At a minimum, you can count each informational interviewee as a valuable member of your network.
+Job and internship offers may result from informational interviews.

 Here are a few tips to help: